NextCenturyCorporation/AIDA-Interchange-Format/src/main/resources/com/ncc/aif/ontologies/README.md

 A collection of Relation Type classes determined by the Ontology working group.
 Relations referring to A specification of the connection between two or more Entities.
 This includes such things as the material used to create a weapon, the nationality of an individual and the title an employee holds.
-This in combination with Entities and Events are the three cornerstones of creating messages.
+This in combination with Entities and Events ontologies contain the vocabulary that will be used for defining messages post-M18 evaluation.

 ## SeedlingOntology